Azure/AML-Kubernetes/README.md

 #### All preview features are available on a self-service, opt-in basis and are subject to breaking design and API changes.
 Previews are provided "as is" and "as available," and they're excluded from the service-level agreements and limited warranty.
 As such, these features aren't meant for production use.

 #### AMLK8s supports targeting ML training on both  [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) clusters or any cluster that is registered in Azure using [Arc](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/overview).

+**Note**: The compute name in Python SDK and CLI may be changed during preview.

 ## Overview
 AMLK8s project enables customer to use their exisiting AKS clusters or Azure Arc for Kubernetes clusters as compute target for AML training workload .
 Data scientists will have same experience as other compute targets.
 They can submit different types of training jobs to AMLK8s compute target.
 AMLK8s Will first support SDK and portal, and restapi/CLI will be supported later.